gdeest/gdeest.github.io-src/posts/2016-12-10-category-theory-in-coq-part-1.markdown

 ```

 The field *hom* is a type constructor taking two elements of type *ob* and
 returning the *Type* of arrows between those objects.
-In this context, *ob* is
+One syntactic (but
-not a function of type *Category -> Type* ; it simply refers to the value of the
+important) remark: in this context, *ob* is not a function of type *Category ->
-field in the same category.
-So, for any category *C: Category*, *hom C* has
+Type* ; it simply refers to the value of the field in the same category.
+So, for
-type: *ob C -> ob C -> Type*.
+any category *C: Category*, *hom C* has type: *ob C -> ob C -> Type*.

 In general, the definition of a record field may depend on previously defined
-fields in the current definition.
+fields in the same record.

 ```
     comp {a b c}: (hom b c) -> (hom a b) -> (hom a c);